wesandradealves/equatorial-institucional-api/web/modules/contrib/openapi/README.md

 This module uses the [OpenAPI UI module](https://drupal.org/project/openapi_ui) to display the generated docs within a web interface.
-You can install openapi_ui and its extention modules.
+You can install openapi_ui and its extension modules.

 We recommend that you use the [Redoc](https://github.com/Rebilly/ReDoc) project.
 This can be downloaded and configured to display docs within a drupal site using the [Redoc for OpenAPI UI](https://drupal.org/project/openapi_ui_redoc) module.
-Once the module installed, you will need to have a supported api schema module nstalled, see "Using OpenAPI" above.
-You can then navigate to the respective url for the api.
+Once the module installed, you will need to have a supported api schema module installed, see "Using OpenAPI" above.
+You can then navigate to the respective URL for the api.

 - REST - `/admin/config/services/openapi/redoc/rest`
 - JSON:API -  `/admin/config/services/openapi/redoc/jsonapi`